gz5678/CrypticCrosswordSolver/README.txt

 	INS_IDT.txt						List of indicator words for insertion clues REV_IDT.txt						List of indicator words for reversal clues Submission files
-	CFG Definition.txt				The complete Context-Free Grammar definition used by the program (the program creates the list dynamically rather than use this file)
+	CFG Definition.txt				The complete Context-Free Grammar definition used by the program (the program creates the list dynamically.
+This file is the output of the algorithm)
-	Project Article.pdf				The article written to sum up the project
+	Project Paper.pdf				The paper written to sum up the project

 REQUIREMENTS